SanketKaluskar/SummarizerApi/ReadMe.md

 We create interface ILLMService and its concrete implementation OllamaLLMService, that uses Ollama as LLM.

 - The LLM service creates a summary when asked to do so via a prompt that contains the user query and context (chunks).
-- The LLM service also creates embeddings for the user query as well as for chunks (explained next).
+- The LLM service also creates embeddings for the user query as well as for chunks (see next section).
+- SemanticKernel orchestrates calls to Ollama's chat and embedding models.

 ### Semantic Search Service